adtrace/adtrace_sdk_react/README.md

 );
 ```

-**Note**: First tracking session take a little bit more time, because AdTrace should attribute and installing user's data first of all;
+**Note**: First tracking session takes a little bit more time, because AdTrace should attribute and installing user's data first of all;

 ## Event tracking

 ### <a id="et-event"></a>Track event

 You can use adtrace to track events.
-Lets say you want to track every tap on a particular button.
+Let's say you want to track every tap on a particular button.
 You would create a new event token in your [panel], which has an associated event token - looking something like `abc123`.
 In order to track this event from your web app, you should do following:

 ```js
 const eventConfig = {